rsarai/-rsarai.github.io/_posts/2022-04-17-what-i-read-this-16week.md

 - [Making Things Better (With Enabling Constraints and POPCORN)](https://cutlefish.substack.com/p/making-things-better-with-enabling?s=r)
     - Long post which I'm still diggesting.
 - [Idiomatic Redux: Designing the Redux Toolkit Listener Middleware](https://blog.isquaredsoftware.com/2022/03/designing-rtk-listener-middleware/)
     - I'm working on a small project to test this functionality.
-The post is also a great overview on collaborative design happens on open-source.
+The post is also a great overview on how collaborative design happens on open-source.